slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Rules for happiness: something to do, someone to love and something to hope for."
 -- Immanuel Kant [1724]*

+> *"Happy is he who learns to bear what he cannot change."
+-- Friedrich Schiller [1759]*

 > *"Melancholy is the happiness of being sad."
 -- Victor Hugo [1802]*

 > *"Action may not always bring happiness, but there is no happiness without action."
 -- Benjamin Disraeli [1804]*

+> *"Happiness is not a goal, it’s a byproduct."
+-- Eleanor Roosevelt [1884]*

+> *"Success is getting what you want.
+Happiness is wanting what you get."
+-- Dale Carnegie [1888]*

 > *"Many people lose the small joys in the hope for the big happiness."
 -- Pearl S. Buck [1892]*